OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/06-Testing_for_the_Circumvention_of_Work_Flows.md

 ### Testing Method 2

 - On a content management or bulletin board system enter and save valid initial text or values.
 - Then try to append, edit and remove data that would leave the existing data in an invalid state or with invalid values to ensure that the user is not allowed to save the incorrect information.
-Some “invalid” data or information may be specific words (profanity) or specific topics (such as political issues).
+Some "invalid" data or information may be specific words (profanity) or specific topics (such as political issues).

 ## Related Test Cases